clevelandjosh/this_talk/step1_setup/README.md

 # Step 1: Environment Setup

-This directory contains the setup scripts and Terraform configurations for the ISS talk presentation demo environment.
-The setup process creates Azure infrastructure including networking, monitoring, and demo applications for Jira and CrowdStrike integrations.
+This directory contains the setup scripts and Terraform configurations for the demo environment.
+The setup process creates Azure infrastructure including networking, monitoring, and Jira and CrowdStrike integrations.
+The services we use to as examples are deployed in step 4, so if you want to roll your own services instead you won't have a cluttered workspace.

 ## 🎯 Overview

 The setup creates:
-- Azure Resource Group with VNet and subnets
+- Azure Resource Group with hub-and-spoke network topology
 - Log Analytics workspace for monitoring
 - Storage account for Terraform state management
 - Service principal for Terraform authentication